 The first Thursday of each month (except December) is the competition meeting where image entries are judged and critiqued.
 The deadline for submitting images to the competitions is 11:59 PM on the Saturday before the competition meeting.

-Instructions for joining online meetings are available from the menu at "Organization > Virtual Meeting Instructions".
+Instructions for joining online meetings are available from the menu at "Organization > Virtual Meeting Instruction".
 Because of the limited number of participants allowed, only full NAPfS members can access the instruction page.